elmtree-askmo/cloudcannon-app/content/learn/sociology/how-do-museums-honor-indigenous-knowledge-and-discuss-the-hard-truths-of-colonization.md

 url: /learn/sociology/questions/how-do-museums-honor-indigenous-knowledge-and-discuss-the-hard-truths-of-colonization
 score: -1.0
 related_article1:
-    id: 169164
+    id: 169159
-    title: How does cultural reclamation empower Indigenous communities in reclaiming memorial spaces?
+    title: >-
+        In what ways do museums serve as sites of decolonization by honoring Indigenous worldviews?
     subject: Sociology
-    url: /learn/sociology/questions/how-does-cultural-reclamation-empower-indigenous-communities-in-reclaiming-memorial-spaces
+    url: /learn/sociology/questions/in-what-ways-do-museums-serve-as-sites-of-decolonization-by-honoring-indigenous-worldviews
 related_article2:
-    id: 169163
+    id: 169160
-    title: What are the key elements of historical negotiations and collective memorialization in monuments and historic places?
+    title: >-
+        How is Indigenous knowledge and worldview represented in museum exhibitions?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-key-elements-of-historical-negotiations-and-collective-memorialization-in-monuments-and-historic-places
+    url: /learn/sociology/questions/how-is-indigenous-knowledge-and-worldview-represented-in-museum-exhibitions
 related_article3:
-    id: 169169
+    id: 169166
-    title: What are the challenges and opportunities in centering Indigenous stories in historical representation and interpretation?
+    title: >-
+        How do acts of reclamation and resilience demonstrate the survivance of Indigenous peoples?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-challenges-and-opportunities-in-centering-indigenous-stories-in-historical-representation-and-interpretation
+    url: /learn/sociology/questions/how-do-acts-of-reclamation-and-resilience-demonstrate-the-survivance-of-indigenous-peoples
 related_article4:
-    id: 169157
+    id: 169158
-    title: What are the main issues with stereotypical representations of Native Americans in museum exhibitions?
+    title: >-
+        How do collaborative processes in exhibition development involve Indigenous people and what are the challenges faced?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-main-issues-with-stereotypical-representations-of-native-americans-in-museum-exhibitions
+    url: /learn/sociology/questions/how-do-collaborative-processes-in-exhibition-development-involve-indigenous-people-and-what-are-the-challenges-faced
 related_article5:
-    id: 169166
+    id: 169158
-    title: How do acts of reclamation and resilience demonstrate the survivance of Indigenous peoples?
+    title: >-
+        How do collaborative processes in exhibition development involve Indigenous people and what are the challenges faced?
     subject: Sociology
-    url: /learn/sociology/questions/how-do-acts-of-reclamation-and-resilience-demonstrate-the-survivance-of-indigenous-peoples
+    url: /learn/sociology/questions/how-do-collaborative-processes-in-exhibition-development-involve-indigenous-people-and-what-are-the-challenges-faced
 ---

 &nbsp;